murilo-simoes/CountryInfoApp/README.md

 ## Instalation

-To start the installation you have to clone the repositóry in your local
+To start the installation you have to clone the repository in your local computer

+Open a terminal and run the following command

 ```bash
   https://github.com/murilo-simoes/CountryInfoApp.git
 ```

-Inside the folder 'CountryInfoAppWeb' you have to create a .env file with the following content
+Inside the folder 'CountryInfoAppWeb' you have to create a .env file in the root and paste the following content

 ```bash
  NEXT_PUBLIC_API_URL=http://localhost:3333